-Some of us may have spouses or partners, Some of us may have spouses or partners, children, parents, siblings, or in-laws, other close relatives or friends, acquaintances or former colleagues who work for a competitor, supplier, customer of SEGRO.
+Some of us may have spouses or partners, children, parents, siblings, or in-laws, or other close relatives who work for a competitor, supplier or client of SEGRO.
 If this is the case, that relationship should be disclosed to the Executive Committee and recorded with the Group Legal team.
-If your partner or a close relative or friend/acquaintance holds an executive or decision-making position with a client or supplier, you should not be involved in any dealings with that particular client or supplier.
+If your partner or a close relative holds an executive or decision-making position with a client or supplier, you should not be involved in any dealings with that particular client or supplier.

-If you have a family or personal relationship with someone who also works at SEGRO, and there is a risk of a conflict of interest arising, please discuss this with your line manager or with the

-Group Legal team.
+If you have a family or personal relationship with someone who also works at SEGRO, and there is a risk of a conflict of interest arising, please discuss this with your line manager or with the Group Legal team.
 If you have a direct or indirect reporting line relationship with a family member or someone with whom you have an intimate relationship, this should be reported to the Group Legal team.